project-anuvaad/anuvaad-corpus-tools/data-validation-pipeline/readme.md

                         "ALL" - > Performs all the three above said operations in order.

-    "inputfile"       : Specifies the location of the input dataset
+    "input_file"      : Specifies the location of the input dataset

-    "encoding"        : Specifies encoding format of the input dataset
+    "enc_type"        : Specifies encoding format of the input dataset [ supports utf-8 & utf-16 ]

-    "language1"       : Specifies language of the first column of the dataset
+    "src_lang"        : Specifies 2 letter language code of the first column of the dataset [ Always expects "en" in case of dual column datasets]

-    "language2"[optional] : specifies language of second column of dataset
+    "dest_lang"[optional] : specifies 2 letter language code of second column of dataset

 Output:

     "drop"           :   Number of rows dropped wrt input dataset

-    "inputfile"     :   input file path
+    "input_file"     :   input file path

-    "inputrows"     :   Number of rows in the input dataset
+    "input_rows"     :   Number of rows in the input dataset

-    "operation"     :   Specify module/ALL
+    "module_name"    :   Specify module/ALL

-    "outputfile"    :   path of generated outputfile
+    "output_file"    :   path of generated outputfile

-    "outputrows"    :   Number of rows in outputfile
+    "output_rows"    :   Number of rows in outputfile

-    "timetaken"     :   Total time taken to perform the operation
+    "time_taken"     :   Total time taken to perform the operation

 At the end, the generated output files could be found under the 'Output' folder